 Special Offer for NEW 1:1 Private Clients

 Thanks Kieran, what an amazing story, and inspiration you are!
-So, if you would like to discover the benefits of Private 1:1 sessions at our CBD or Manly studios take advantage of our special Private Intro Deal for $70 (save $55). (*One per person.
+So, if you would like to discover the benefits of Private 1:1 sessions at our CBD, Manly or new Dee Why Pop Up studios take advantage of our special Private Intro Deal for $99 (save $26). (*One per person.
 Valid for new Private clients only).